Plan9-Archive/antshill/doc/livecd.md

 * ANTS boot process creates a separate namespace with no connection to the root fileserver

 The modified ANTS boot sequence creates a self-sufficient admin environment using a ramdisk and the kernel's compiled-in paqfs.
 A full ANTS install to disk also includes additional utilities loaded into the ramdisk from a tools.tgz file stored in the 9fat partition.
-On the livecd, you can access this namespace either via the hubfs at /srv/hubfs started during boot, or by providing a password to the rcpu listener on port 17060 also started during boot.
+On the livecd, you can access this namespace either via the hubfs at /srv/hubfs started during boot, or by providing a password to the rcpu listeners on ports 17019 (standard namespace) or 17060 (rootless admin namespace) also started during boot.
 A standard key-adding command like:

 	echo 'key proto=dp9ik user=glenda dom=antslive !password=whatever' >/mnt/factotum/ctl

-enables remote access to the independent namespace via drawterm/cpu to port 17060.
+enables remote access.

 * Namespace manipulation scripts such as rerootwin